bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Hooks.md

 # Hooks and Intrigue
 For [Post-Calamity](Post-Calamity) A list of things the players know of, and quests they wish to complete.

+## Hunters Call
+Some hunters survived the battles against the church
+* Two went north to the wilds
+* One moved to Tussole
 ## Chordys
 The town of chordys used to export fancy blast powder refined of resonant materials.
 It is near the monster hunters guild.
 Heard from some hunters in [Causdin](Game/Worlds/Post-Calamity/Causdin).
 There was a great hunt there a few decades ago.
 ## Giants Saddle